Beautiful Vietnam in 3 Weeks from Top to Toe

 As an extension to this 3-week Vietnam itinerary, you could stay a while longer in Phong Nha.
 Book a tour and spend several days hiking and exploring the more inaccessible caves in Phong Nha Ke Bang National Park.
 You could also break the trip to Hanoi and stop for a night or two at Ninh Bin / Tam Coc for more stunning scenery and temples.

 I loved staying in the historical Old Quarter in Hanoi and enjoyed the French colonial charm of Vietnam’s capital.
 The experience of queuing at the Ho Chi Minh Mausoleum with thousands of locals to see the embalmed body of Ho Chi Minh was a bizarre cultural awakening and the first dead body I’ve seen.
-Getting around Hanoi on the back of a motorbike taxi or in a tuk-tuk was lots of fun.
+Nearby the One Pillar Pagoda and the Tan Quoc Pagoda are also fun to visit and getting around Hanoi on the back of a motorbike taxi or in a tuk-tuk was lots of fun.

 Where to stay in Hanoi